Our responsibility as Dog Parents:

 I advise clients that, if their dog is pooing out as much as they’re eating, there has to be something wrong with their diet!

-High protein raw diets help with the maintenance of weight in dogs, which are increasingly being reported as commonly being overweight or obese.
+High protein raw diets help with the maintenance of weight in dogs.
+Increasingly dogs are more commonly overweight or obese.
+Rarely is this the case with a raw fed dog.
 As well as ensuring a steady metabolism, the food is slowly absorbed within the body thus avoiding the peaks and troughs of insulin levels on carbohydrate-based diets, demonstrated by the infrequent cases of diabetes in raw fed dogs.

-Why it could be considered that an artificially prepared diet with various additives and artificial enzymes and hormones etc that is just eaten without any effort, could be more beneficial to the overall health of the dog is simply ludicrous, in my opinion.
+An artificially prepared diet with various additives, artificial enzymes and hormones, eaten without any effort.
+How that can be beneficial to the overall health of the dog is simply ludicrous, in my opinion.

 And the Risks of Raw Feeding:

 There are risks to raw feeding, but these tend to be very heavily exaggerated by those who are anti-raw food.
-Basically, if people consider that they are dealing with raw meat, and follow the usual hygiene requirements for dealing with raw meat, concerning hand washing, surface preparation and cleanliness, storage in the fridge, careful defrosting, then there shouldn’t be any problems.
+Basically, if people consider that they are dealing with raw meat, and follow the usual hygiene requirements for dealing with raw meat, there wouldn’t be a problem.
+Hand washing, surface preparation and cleanliness, storage in the fridge, careful defrosting all ensure problem-free food preparation.

-Campylobacter, Salmonella and E.Coli are the main diseases associated with raw meat and can cause diarrhoea, vomiting etc in both humans and animals, particularly those animals with vulnerable immune systems such as puppies and older dogs.
+- Source meat from DEFRA approved supplier to ensure all meat been tested.
+Campylobacter, Salmonella and E.Coli are the main diseases associated with raw meat.
+They can cause diarrhoea, vomiting etc in both humans and animals, particularly with vulnerable immune systems such as puppies and older dogs.

 Frozen meats should stay frozen until they are needed – being defrosted in the fridge for 24 hours before being given.
 Dogs can tolerate partially frozen meat.
 Food should be offered from clean bowls, and once used, should be washed with very hot water.
-The usual guidance for washing hands and surfaces also applies, using anti-bacterial cleaner is recommended.
+The usual guidance for washing hands and surfaces also applies.
+Use of an anti-bacterial cleaner is recommended.

 There are risks to dogs from eating bones, hence the guidance to supervise bone eating.
-Dogs need to learn how to eat bone and should be given bones to learn with that aren’t too dense but aren’t too small so they simply swallow them whole.
+Dogs need to learn how to eat bone and should be given bones to learn with that aren’t too dense.
+Care that the bones aren’t too small either so they can’t simply swallow them whole.
 There is a risk of gut perforation in this instance, or possibly fractured teeth if the bone is too dense.

 Weight-bearing bones from cows, such as femurs can fracture the dog’s teeth as they are very dense.
 Dense smaller bones can cause problems with teeth fracturing or being swallowed in their entirety.
-It is recommended that bones that are larger in comparison to the dog’s jaw, to ensure they can only be chewed, rather than swallowed, and are chewed laterally which provides teeth cleaning, are given to larger dogs.
+It is recommended that bones provided to a dog are larger than the dog’s jaw.
+This ensures they can only be chewed, rather than swallowed, and are chewed laterally.
+Chewing bones also provides natural teeth cleaning.
 Smaller dogs could be given the smaller bones like ribs.

-Supervision is essential to ensure the dogs don’t get into any difficulty, if the bone gets stuck or they become too enthusiastic and try to swallow pieces that are too large.
-Also, where there is more than one dog, it is wise to supervise to ensure one dog doesn’t try to get the bone of another, thus avoiding a fight situation.
+Supervision is essential to ensure the dogs don’t get into any difficulty.
+Problems could be if the bone gets stuck or they try to swallow large pieces..
+Also, where there is more than one dog, it is wise to separate the dogs and supervise.
+This will ensure one dog doesn’t try to get the bone of another, thus avoiding a fight situation.

 Commercial Dog Foods:

-You might be surprised to learn that the commercial dog food market, although is a multi-billion pound industry, it is not regulated like human food and there is no requirement for pet food to be healthy and life preserving for dogs.
+You might be surprised to learn that the commercial dog food market, although a multi-billion pound industry, is not regulated like human food.
+There is no requirement for pet food to be healthy and life preserving for dogs.
 Manufacturers can put whatever they like in pet food, and add chemicals and e-numbers to make it palatable for our canine friends.
-There are no maximums and minimums – the food can contain as much cereal as the manufacturer wants – the dog’s gut can do nothing with cereal, it can contain lots of salt, chemicals etc.
+Maximums and minimum levels for ingredients such as salt, sugar are not regulated for dog food.
+The food can contain as much cereal as the manufacturer wants – the dog’s gut can do nothing with cereal which is just a cheap ‘filler’ so it is simply pooed out..

 I considered the ingredients of a well known commercial dog food to actually understand what its ingredients were.
 The ingredients were listed as follows: